Everyone carp angler should know how to set up a method feeder rig with no excuse.

-This gives them time to fully prepare when you’re are setting up the rest of the tackle so as soon as you finish you can jump right into fishing.
+This gives them time to fully prepare when setting up the rest of the tackle so you can jump right into fishing as soon as you finish.

 Then turn the bait box upside down and shake out all the water through the small holes in the top.
 Keep shaking until no or very little water drips out.

-Place the bait box with your half mixed pellet’s upside down and continue setting up the rest of your tackle.
+Place the bait box with your half-mixed pellet upside down and continue setting up the rest of your tackle.

 Do this by squeezing a small ball of your mix together in your hands and dropping it in the margin.
 Watch how it breaks up.
-If it doesn’t break up at all after a few minutes its too wet.
+If it doesn’t break up after a few minutes it’s too wet.

-Try waiting a little for them to dry out or add a sprinkle of ground bait to dry up the mixture and try again.
+Try waiting for them to dry out or add a sprinkle of ground bait to dry up the mixture and try again.